The 20 Best RUNX1 Familial Platelet Disorder Doctors in Japan

 Advanced in RUNX1 Familial Platelet Disorder

-Yuka Harada practices in Komagome, Japan.
+Yuka Harada practices practicing medicine in Tokyo, Japan.
 Ms. Harada is rated as an Advanced expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
-Her top areas of expertise are RUNX1 Familial Platelet Disorder, Myelodysplastic Syndrome (MDS), Leukemia, Bone Marrow Transplant, and Bone Marrow Aspiration.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses RUNX1 Familial Platelet Disorder, Myelodysplastic Syndrome (MDS), Leukemia, Bone Marrow Transplant, and Bone Marrow Aspiration.

 Advanced in RUNX1 Familial Platelet Disorder